skynetapp/Lytepole-Accounts/View Account.md

 #### Step 10.2

-- From action page, Function **createContactListDataObject** will be redirected to AccountData.php page which will create a contact list data object.
+- From account action page, Function **createContactListDataObject** will be redirected to AccountData.php page which will create a contact list data object.
 - Returns the contact list data object as result to account action page.

 #### Step 10.3

-- The action page returns the result get from account data page to controller page.
+- The account action page returns the result to controller page.
-- Result - id, name, mobile, work phone, mobile phone, email, block.
+- **Result** - id, name, mobile, work phone, mobile phone, email, block.

 #### Step 11: